Technical documentation

 | Transport encryption | TLS 1.2+ enforced by Vercel on all connections (inbound and outbound) |

-Timing-safe secret comparison: Webhook secrets (used by the Zapier connector) are compared using Node.js crypto.timingSafeEqual, preventing timing-oracle attacks on secret verification.
+Timing-safe secret comparison: Webhook secrets (used by the in-progress Zapier connector) are compared using Node.js crypto.timingSafeEqual, preventing timing-oracle attacks on secret verification.

 Runtime access boundary enforcement: LeakIQ asserts the following access boundary properties on each request cycle: